This page in Swedish

 Language of instruction: Swedish or English.

-Study pace: The course is given at quarter speed.
+Study pace: The course is given at half speed.

 Number of participants: The course will be offered if at least 3 participants are admitted to the course.